eriksquires/DuckDB-With-R/README.md

 The one major annoyance of DuckDB is that it only allows a single read/write connection, however it allows any number of simultaneous read only connections.
-This is not a problem for simple scripts that open one connection at the top, reuse it throughout and then close before quitting.
-Unfortunately this leads us to a problem with attempting to write modular, reusable function libraries.
-We are left having to create some mechanism to test whether the connection has been opened or not in every single use.
+This is not a problem for one-page scripts that open one connection at the top, reuse it throughout and then close before quitting.
+Unfortunately this doesn’t hold up when we are managing complex work and need to write modular, reusable function libraries.
+Do you pass the connection around?
+If so who and what opens it with the correct write privileges?
+How many times must you check it to be sure?
+Are you checking it the right way?

 This also becomes a problem when you are editing your schema, or viewing it in another tool like VS Code or the duckdb CLI and want to test your